maliMirkec/personal-website/site/articles/starter-project-a-set-of-latest-best-practices-packed-in-gulp-tasks.md

   - gulp
   - starter project
 thumbnail: Starter_Project_-_A_set_of_the_latest_best_practices_packed_in_Gulp_tasks_ovmzob
-description: This article is the very first article in a series about Starter Project, a set of the latest best practices packed in Gulp tasks.
+old_description: This article is the very first article in a series about Starter Project, a set of the latest best practices packed in Gulp tasks.
 In this article, I am going to explain the idea behind this project, how it could help you on your project and how to use it.
+description: Discover the latest best practices for web dev with Starter Project.
+A set of Gulp tasks that simplify the process and help you get up and running quickly.
 project:
   name: Starter Project
   href: https://starter.silvestar.codes